betterscientificsoftware/bssw.io/Articles/Blog/Fellows2019Contributions.md

 ### Learn more about the BSSw Fellowship program
 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
 See more about the [BSSw Fellowship Program](https://bssw.io/fellowship) and work under way by the [2020 BSSw Fellows](https://bssw.io/blog_posts/introducing-the-2020-bssw-fellows).
-We will begin accepting applications for 2021 BSSw Fellowships during August 2020.
+We will begin accepting applications for 2021 BSSw Fellowships during mid-August 2020.
 Register for the [BSSw mailing list](https://bssw.io/pages/receive-our-email-digest) to receive information.

 ### Author bio